LatentLens: Revealing Highly Interpretable Visual Tokens in LLMs: Fine-grained Interpretation Analysis

 Across all models and layers, concrete interpretations dominate (70--75\% on average), with abstract and global each contributing 11--15\%.
 The ratios remain remarkably stable across layers, suggesting that the frozen LLM does not progressively ``abstract away'' from concrete visual descriptions.

-\Cref{fig:interpretation_types_qwen2vl} shows the same analysis for Qwen2-VL-7B-Instruct, the off-the-shelf model from \Cref{sec:appendix:qwen}.
+As a representative off-the-shelf model, \Cref{fig:interpretation_types_qwen2vl} shows the same analysis for Qwen2-VL-7B-Instruct (see \Cref{sec:appendix:qwen} for further details on this model).
 The pattern is similar: concrete interpretations dominate (62--78\%), though we observe a slight decrease in later layers (26--27: 62\%) with a corresponding increase in abstract interpretations.
 This may reflect Qwen2-VL's unfrozen LLM having learned some layer-wise abstraction.